 Final Congress Innovation Program for Intelligent Networks (IPIN)

-In 2011, the Innovation Program for Intelligent Networks (IPIN) was launched, in which 12 pilot projects participated.
+In 2011, the Innovation Program for Intelligent Networks (IPIN) was launched, in which 12 pilot projects participated in collaboration with, among others, the DC Foundation, Siemens, Joulz, Kema and SGN, stood out as the only project on DC (direct current)..
 The pilot projects were facilitated to test new products and services in a realistic environment and to investigate how users react to them.
 The IPIN program is now being completed after 4 years and the results were announced in the final conference.
 The future was also taken into consideration.
 How can we positively influence the development of 'smart grids' and 'smart energy systems'?
 What are the challenges ahead?
 Which bottlenecks must (still) be settled?
 And which parties will work with this?

 The lessons learned from various smart grids themes were shared with the participating pilot projects, and based on that an analysis was compiled of what was needed to advance smart grids.
 Because of the good results and the innovations of great significance for the further development and implementation of a DC grid, RVO recognized the importance of the DC project to include it in the TIS analysis.
 This is a true boost that the innovations that Direct Current BV has brought about are taken seriously.